Privacy Policy, Cookies Notices, Phishing, Fraud Awareness

 How do you update your information?

-As we make decisions based on our information, we encourage you to help us keep our information accurate and complete.
-Contact us at any time in writing at Dili Capital Corp., Suite 203, 1370 Don Mills Road, Toronto, Ontario M3B 3N7Attention: Chief Compliance Office or by e-mail at info@dilicapital.com if you wish to update the information we have about you.
+As we make decisions based on our information, we encourage you to help us keep our information accurate and complete. if you wish to update the information we have about you, contact us at any time in writing at:

 How can you access your information?